linkel/super-eureka/README.md

 - 2018-09-12 - Scraper is scraping.
 Plops data into a CSV file.

 ## To Do
+- [x] Scrape calls that are not near the money as well.
+- [x] Allow selection of which expiry dates to plot in plotter.py (limited)
 - [ ] Allow user input on selection of expiry dates to scrape.
-- [x] Scrape calls that are not near the money as well.
 - [ ] Scrape puts.
 - [ ] Allow plotting volume and IV.
+- [x] Display a table in the browser using Flask as the backend controller.
-- [ ] Allow selection of which expiry dates to plot in plotter.py
+- [ ] Create a dropdown menu to select different tables in the browser.